intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/benchmark_quickstart.md

 - repo_id: The name of the model and its organization.
 - local_model_hub: The folder path where the models are stored on your machine.
+- warm_up: The number of runs as warmup trials, executed before performance benchmarking.
+- num_trials: The number of runs for performance benchmarking.
+The final benchmark result would be the average of all the trials.
 - low_bit: The low_bit precision you want to convert to for benchmarking.
 - batch_size: The number of samples on which the models makes predictions in one forward pass.
 - in_out_pairs: Input sequence length and output sequence length combined by '-'.